reutapel/reutapel.github.io/_teaching/project_advisor.md

 location: "Haifa, Israel"
 ---

-Project advisor for design projects in machine learning, Undergraduate students (B.Sc).
+* Project advisor for design projects in machine learning, Undergraduate students (B.Sc).
-\nThe projects were focused on natural language processing in the persuasion domain.
+* The projects were focused on natural language processing in the persuasion domain.